 Evictions aren’t just emotionally draining, they’re expensive as hell.

-By the time you factor in all the fees, lost rent, and your sanity, you’ll understand why some landlords just sell their properties to cash buyers instead of dealing with this mess.
+When you factor in all the fees, lost rent, and your sanity, you’ll understand why some landlords just sell their properties to cash buyers instead of dealing with this mess.

 Court and Legal Fees: